ElenaCKay/tech241-aws/README.md

 ### Dashboard

 To set up a dashboard you can go to the instance you want a dashboard of and then set up a dashboard.

+## S3 Simple storage service

+Like blob storage in azure.
+Used to store content on the cloud in a robust way over multiple regions if you like.
+Instead of container it is bucket.
+Don't touch the buckets already there.
+The region is global.

+## Scaling

+What happens if the CPU load is too high?
+It will delay and crash.

+How to stop this?

+1. CW monitering - watch it on the dashboard
+2. CW monitering - set an alarm and it will give a notification
+3. CW monitering - autoscaling - it will automatically scale depending on different aspects for example CPU load.
+More VMs may be used to scale up.

+AWS Auto scaling group

+VM -> AMI -> Launch template

+The template has all of the details filled in and is used for an autoscaling group.
+It needs to know all the details for the vm it is going to make to handle the change in CPU.
+It needs to know the threshold of when to create a new instance -> this is the scaling policy.
+Example: CPU > 50% launch more instances.
+It needs to know the minimum number of vms.
+In our case it will be two.
+It needs a maximum as well as it will be too expenive to run lots.
+In our case it is three.

+Scaling policy breakdown:

+- CPU 50%
+- Min 2
+- Desired 2
+- Max 3

+Internet facing so traffic comes in and goes through the load balancer.
+The VMs should be in different avalibility zones.

+Steps to make auto scaling group working:

+- Create DB VM
+- Create App VM
+- Create AMI of the app
+- Create Launch template using AMI
+- Test the launch template
+- Create ASG

+### Create DB VM
+This is the first step as the app needs to connect to it in order fror the posts page to work.
+It will also give the private IP address which is needed in the app script for the app vm.
+Make sure the db vm instance is running.
+I used the one already created where the user data contained the db script.

+### Create App VM
+I created an APP VM ensuring that the user data had the correct script with the DB IP environment variable.
+I then checked it was running correctly and the posts page worked which meant it was connected to the DB.

+### Create AMI of the App VM
+This is like a replica of the disk within the App VM.
+It has all of the dependencies , folders, OS ready to go.
+To test this you can create an instance from the ami and go to the ip address and see if it is running the app.

+### Create Launch Template using AMI
+A launch template contains all of the details for a particular ami to run.
+This includes NSG rules, instance type, key pair, network settings and the user data script.
+As the AMI already has all the dependencies and folders, the user data just needs to run the app.
+This new script is in the app_script_only_start_app.md.
+Using a launch template saves lots of time as you dont need to fill in any details and the script is a lot shorter.

+### Test the launch template
+To do this create an instance using the launch template.
+It should run quite quickly compared to a normal VM or AMI.
+If it runs with the posts page, it is successful.

+### Create ASG
+The auto scaling group, uses the launch template to create instances depending on the configuration of the scaling policies.
+For example: we set it so if the CPU reaches over 50% then it will create another instance.
+The minimum is 2 and the maximum is 3.